soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-365-compliance-center.md

 ## How do I get this?

-To visit the Microsoft 365 compliance center, as a global administrator or compliance administrator, go to [https://compliance.microsoft.com](https://compliance.microsoft.com) and sign in.

-If you don't have the new Microsoft 365 compliance center already, you will have it soon.
+- If you don't have the new Microsoft 365 compliance center already, you will have it soon.
 The [new Microsoft 365 compliance center](microsoft-security-and-compliance.md#microsoft-365-compliance-center) is rolling out now!

+- To visit the Microsoft 365 compliance center, as a global administrator or compliance administrator, go to [https://compliance.microsoft.com](https://compliance.microsoft.com) and sign in.

-To learn more about requirements, see [Required licenses and permissions](microsoft-security-and-compliance.md#required-licenses-and-permissions).
+- To learn more about requirements, see [Required licenses and permissions](microsoft-security-and-compliance.md#required-licenses-and-permissions).

 ## Next steps